KB User's Guide - Documents Tab - Overview of Fields in Document editor

 - No comment - Disables the "Comment" button in the published document.

 - Activation PIN Required - Allows an extra level of security by requiring PIN be provided to submit a document for publication.
-Please see Document 19224 is unavailable at this time. for more information.
+Please see [Link for document 19224 is unavailable at this time] for more information.